 In South America, the Pacific coast and Andes highlands of Peru, and later Ecuador, Columbia and western Venezuela, were the setting for the development of another group of civilizations.
 Here, civilizations and empires arose which included the Moche (fl. c.
 100 CE-750 CE), Wari and Tiwanaku (c.
 500-1000), Chimor (c.
 900-1470), and Inca (15th and 16th centuries).

 Developments towards civilization were by no means limited to these two regions.
-Large-scale states, complex societies and at least proto-urban settlements developed in the Amazonian region in the first half of the second millennium CE.
-Similarly, large towns such as Cahokia grew up in the Mississippi valley, the centre of a network of trade routes which spanned North America.
+Large-scale states, complex societies and at least proto-urban settlements developed in the Amazonian region in the first millennium CE.
+Similarly, large towns such as Cahokia grew up in the Mississippi valley, the center of a network of trade routes which spanned North America.

-However, it was Peru and Central America which produced the high civilizations of Pre-Columbian America, and it is to these that we will now turn.
+However, it was Peru and Central America (or Mesoamerica, which is the term historians use for this region) which produced the clearest examples of Pre-Columbian civilizations in America, and it is to these that we will now turn.

 On the Pacific coast of South America, in the region of present-day Peru, are two parallel environments.
 Firstly, just inland from the coast is the second highest mountain range on the world, the Andes.
 Secondly, on a narrow strip of land between the mountains and the ocean, is a dry coastal plain.

 It was in the latter of these two environments where the origins and early movement towards civilization in Pre-Columbian South America lay.
 Carving their way through this plain are a series of small rushing rivers, dry for most of the year but bringing plentiful rainfall from the high Andes in the spring.
 They form short but fertile coastal valleys, with fertile floors created by the rich mud brought down from the mountains.